OPT030: Low Vision - Advanced

 Mae'r cynnwys hwn ar gael yn Saesneg yn unig.

-This module aims to provide eye care practitioners with the knowledge and skills to provide a high standard of advanced low vision care.
+This module aims to provide you with the knowledge and skills to provide a high standard of advanced low vision care.

-It builds on the core knowledge acquired in OPT001: Low Vision 1 - Theory and OPT002: Low Vision 2 - Practical to develop an ability to deliver low vision care to more complex low vision cases and specialist populations.
+This module builds on the core knowledge acquired in OPT001: Low Vision 1 - Theory and OPT002: Low Vision 2 – Practical, to develop an ability to deliver low vision care to more complex low vision cases and specialist populations.

-This course is designed for anyone who has a Professional Certificate in Low Vision and wants to provide advanced low vision care in the community or in a hospital setting.
+This course is designed for anyone who has a Professional Certificate in Low Vision or an accreditation for the Low Vision Service Wales who wants to provide advanced low vision care in the community or in a hospital setting.

 This module is accredited for the College of Optometrists' Higher Professional Certificate in Low Vision.
-Students looking to obtain the Higher Certificate must already hold the Professional Certificate or be accredited for the Low Vision Service Wales.
+Students looking to obtain the Higher Certificate must already hold the Professional Certificate.

 Practitioners without access to a wide enough range of low vision patients can still complete the advanced module without applying for the College Higher Certificate.
 Those choosing this path will be not be required to complete a logbook and will have a reduced number of formal cases to present.